-Total benefits and expenses increased in 2016 from 2015 primarily due to higher employeerelated costs in other operating expenses of approximately \$4.4 million, which includes the full-year effect of reallocated employee-related expenses of approximately \$3.3 million between segments in the second guarter of 2015 as described earlier in the Term Life Insurance segment discussion.
+Total Benefits and Expenses.
+Total benefits and expenses increased in 2016 from 2015 primarily due to higher employee-related costs in other operating expenses of approximately \$4.4 million, which includes the full-year effect of reallocated employee-related expenses of approximately \$3.3 million between segments in the second quarter of 2015 as described earlier in the Term Life Insurance segment discussion.
 The increase was partially offset by the reduction in the interest expense incurred on our 10% coinsurance agreement.
 For more information on the interest expense incurred on our 10% coinsurance agreement, see Note 6 (Reinsurance) to our consolidated financial statements included elsewhere in this report.